Daemon-Macklin/ToDoListApp/README.md

-# ToDoListApp
+# What Next?
-A small To-Do application that will allow users to keep on track of their lives.
+ What next is a small To-Do application that will allow users to keep on track of their lives.
 Hello Red Hat!

 ## Background